When I left University and planned to leave my home country,

 - When change is your native habitat, it often comes with travel opportunities sought and unsought.
 Here is the profile of the author of discover-interesting-places.

-- Upon request:- an article about me from the local news Sunday Supplement on regional personalities
+- Upon request:- Paquita Lamacraft interview 'Up Close and Personal' from the Sunday Supplement on regional personalities

-- In exchanging Etihad mileage points for a stylish red Pompidoo camera bag, I had the added benefit of being asked to agree to a Pompidoo Personality Profile.
+- Paquita Lamacraft: In exchanging Etihad mileage points for a stylish red Pompidoo camera bag, I had the added benefit of being asked to agree to a Pompidoo Personality Profile.
 Here is the article.

-- One of London’s best free events: Varying hues of a waterfall, the wonder of the unexpected, charm of mass lightly suspended - Thomas Heatherwick’s 'Bleigiessen' in the Wellcome Trust Museum
+- Bleigiessen-One of London’s best free events: Varying hues of a waterfall, the wonder of the unexpected, charm of mass lightly suspended - Thomas Heatherwick’s 'Bleigiessen' in the Wellcome Trust Museum

 - Bloomsbury London

-- To explore Bloomsbury is to travel through streets made familiar by the characters of literature.
+- To explore Bloomsbury in London is to travel through streets made familiar by the characters of literature.
 Here, the legacy of extraordinary lives of former residents colours the present.

 - The British Museum